Darnell Savage: Jacksonville Jaguars

-On March 11, 2024, the Jacksonville Jaguars signed Savage to a three–year, $21.75 million contract that includes $12.50 million guaranteed and a signing bonus of $5.00 million.
+On March 11, 2024, the Jacksonville Jaguars signed Savage to a three–year, $21.75 million contract that includes $12.5 million guaranteed and a signing bonus of $5 million.
 Head coach Doug Pederson named Savage and Andre Cisco the starting safety tandem to begin the season.

 He injured his quadriceps and was subsequently inactive for three consecutive games (Weeks 2–5).
-On November 10, 2024, Savage made four combined tackles (three solo), one pass break up, and made his first interception with the Jaguars on a pass attempt by Sam Darnold to wide receiver Justin Jefferson during a 7–12 loss to the Minnesota Vikings.
-In Week 14, Savage made one solo tackle before suffering a concussion and exiting the 14–19 loss at the Las Vegas Raiders and was inactive for the following week during 20–13 win against the Tennessee Titans in Week 17.
+On November 10, 2024, Savage made four combined tackles (three solo), one pass break up, and made his first interception with the Jaguars on a pass attempt by Sam Darnold to wide receiver Justin Jefferson during a 12–7 loss to the Minnesota Vikings.
+In Week 14, Savage made one solo tackle before suffering a concussion and exiting the 19–14 loss at the Las Vegas Raiders and was inactive for the following week during 20–13 win against the Tennessee Titans in Week 17.
 He finished with 51 combined tackles (40 solo), six pass deflections, and an interception in 13 games and 13 starts.

 On September 16, 2025, Savage was released by the Jaguars.

 Washington Commanders

 On September 22, 2025, Savage signed with the Washington Commanders.
+In eight appearances for Washington, he recorded one pass deflection, one forced fumble, and 15 combined tackles.
+On December 4, the Commanders waived Savage upon his own request to be released.

+Buffalo Bills

+On December 6, 2025, the Buffalo Bills claimed Savage off waivers.
+He made two appearances (one start) for Buffalo, recording one pass deflection and two tackles.

+Pittsburgh Steelers

+On June 2, 2026, Savage signed a one-year, $1.5 million contract with the Pittsburgh Steelers.
+He was released by the Steelers following the signing of Rayshawn Jenkins on August 2.